leo-drive/autoware-documentation/docs/how-to-guides/integrating-autoware/tuning-parameters-and-performance/tuning-parameters/localization-tuning/index.md

 In this section,
 our focus will be on refining localization accuracy within the YTU Campus environment through updates to localization parameters and methods.
+Our approach involves
-Our approach entails using NDT as the pose input source, and the Gyro Odometer as the twist input source.
+utilizing NDT as the pose input source and the Gyro Odometer as the twist input source.
 These adjustments play a pivotal role in achieving a heightened level of precision and reliability in our localization processes, ensuring optimal performance in the specific conditions of the YTU campus.